sun-yixiao/sun-yixiao.github.io/research.md

 Yaotian Zhang, **Yixiao Sun**, Cheng-Jun Wang\*.
 (Under Review).
 Unraveling the Narrative Labyrinth: Analyzing the Effects of Narrative Structure, Confidence, and Emotion on Twitter Users’ Attention to NFT Transactions.

 Zhicong Chen, Wenting Yu, **Yixiao Sun**, Cheng-Jun Wang\*, & Xiaofan Liu\*.
 (Revise and Resubmit).
 Will the Dark Side of the Internet Lead to More Misinformation Beliefs?
-Evidence from the COVID-19 Pandemic and the 2020 U.S. Presidential Election.
+Evidence from the COVID-19 Pandemic and the 2020 U.S. Presidential Election. _Communication and the Public_.

 #### **Selected Works in Progress**